ruricolist/cl-yesql/README.md

 # Importing

-Importing from Yesql files is done in the usual way, through Overlord.
+Importing from Yesql files is done in the usual way, through Vernacular.

 At the moment, that looks like this: